 If Effective Feedback is NOT Written Feedback, What is it?

 This is the third article written in a 6 part series, written by Matt Davis.
 Matt is a Psychologist, Writer, Teacher and Coach.
 His field of expertise is abusive personality types and recovering from abusive relationships.
+His new book “The Vampire Hunter’s Field Manual: A Survivors Guide to Narcissistic Abuse” is available on Amazon, click the link below to find it.

 I’m not a fan of “marked work”.
 You can probably tell that from the title of this article.